cirocosta/cartorio/docs/serving-tarballs-as-images.md

 #
 docker build --tag file ./assets

 docker history file
 IMAGE           CREATED BY
 24cca6f78bbd    ADD ./file.txt /file.txt # buildkit
 ```

-Having the image there, we can now push it to a registry and inspect the reques flow.
+Having the image there, we can now push it to a registry and inspect the request flow.

 ### "sniffing the wire"

-Looking at the result from capturing the packets from a `docker pull`, we can see the following flow:
+Looking at the result from capturing the packets from a `docker pull` (i.e., putting ourselves between the registry and the docker daemon), we can see the following flow:

 ```
+CLIENT                                          REGISTRY
+(dockerd)                                       (dockerhub... gcr...)

 -> GET /v2/
                                                   <- OK

 -> GET /v2/file/manifests/latest
                                                   <- manifest

 -> GET /v2/file/blobs/sha256:f4f15...
                                                   <- blob content

 -> GET /v2/file/blobs/sha256:ffb7f...
                                                   <- blob content
 ```

 What's going on there?

 #### checking the version